 Socratic Seminar is one of many effective teaching strategies AVID uses.
 Socrates believed that enabling students to think for themselves was more important than filling their heads with "right answers."
 In the Socratic Seminar, participants seek deeper understanding of complex ideas through rigorously thoughtful dialogue.
 A Socratic Seminar fosters active learning as participants explore and evaluate the ideas, issues and values in a particular text.
 The skills that students develop through participation in a Socratic Seminar are critical for college success.

-* the difference between dialogue and debate
+- Difference between dialogue and debate

-* the elements of Socratic Seminar
+- Elements of Socratic Seminar

-* the role and responsibilities of the participants
+- Role and responsibilities of the participants

-* the guidelines for seminar behavior
+- Guidelines for seminar behavior

 Students must also complete the pre-work required to prepare for the Socratic Seminar.